Exact quasi-periodic solutions to the sine(sinh)-Gordon equations: The method for computation and analysis: Integrable systems on coadjoint orbits of a loop group

-with constant $\rmr_{-1}$, $\rmr_{0}$, \ldots, $\rmr_{N-2}$, serve as \emph{constraints} on the symplectic manifold $\M_N$.
-They fix an orbit~$\mathcal{O}$ of dimension $2N$, which serves as the phase space of the $N$-gap hamiltonian system in the sine(sinh)-Gordon hierarchy.
+where $\rmr_{-1}$, $\rmr_{0}$, \ldots, $\rmr_{N-2}$ are constants, thus serve as \emph{constraints} on the symplectic manifold $\M_N$.
+They fix an orbit~$\mathcal{O}$ of dimension $2N$, which acts as the phase space for an $N$-gap Hamiltonian system in the sine(sinh)-Gordon hierarchy.